Understanding Sodium's Valence Electrons: A Deep Dive into Atomic Structure and Chemical Bonding

 Q: Can sodium form covalent bonds?

 - A: While primarily forming ionic bonds, sodium can participate in some covalent interactions, particularly in complex compounds.
-However, these are less common than its ionic bonding.
+That said, these are less common than its ionic bonding.

 -